VikrantTufani1999/Photon_Tutorial/README.md

 ##### Steps to setup Photon in your project
 - Download PUN2 from Unity Asset store and import it inot your unity project.
-- Setup Multiplayer environment and add play
+- Setup Multiplayer environment and add playe